wong-justin/melee-bot/livemelee/documentation.md

 ## More
 Only offline play is supported for now, mainly assuming ports 1 + 2.
 Soon to change!

-Read up on the API used, [libmelee](https://github.com/altf4/libmelee): getting frame info from Gamestate, etc.
+Read up on the API used, [libmelee](https://github.com/altf4/libmelee): getting info from Gamestate, etc.